Skip to content

 • 401 Unauthorized (JSON) - auth headers were missing.
 Body: {"statusCode":"Unauthorized","message":"Token not provided","detail":null}.

-• 404 Not found (plain text) - the gateway couldn't find the order (wrong ID, not yet registered, wrong account, auth mismatch with valid-looking headers, or the order is already in a terminal state such as Filled, Canceled, or Rejected).
+• 404 Not found (plain text) — the order was not found (wrong ID, not yet registered, wrong account, auth mismatch, or the order is already terminal such as Filled, Canceled, or Rejected).

 In all cases, confirm the final state via GET /orders.
 See Cancel behavior.